-Note that while your personal loan won’t be taxed as income, your interest payments probably wouldn’t be considered a deductible expense as they might be case with a mortgage or home equity loan.
+Note that while your personal loan won’t be taxed as income, your interest payments on your personal loan probably wouldn’t be considered a potential tax deduction, as might be the case with a mortgage or home equity loan.

-It’s always wise to be up-to-date on all related tax implications of a personal loan.
-Knowing the key differences between a loan and income could help clarify any confusion when doing your taxes.
+It’s always wise to be up to date on all personal loan tax implications.
+Knowing the key differences between a loan and income could help clarify any confusion, and could answer questions at tax time, like “When would I owe on taxes from a personal loan?”

 • Personal loans for credit card consolidation or major purchases